 I LOVE booty barre by Tracy Mallet, and I had the chance to actually train with her during my time as a Pilates instructor.
 She is basically awesome, and we learned to teach a booty barre class in that weekend.
 I was so sore, I couldn’t believe it.
 It is challenging, but there is little impact on your joints as you gain weight.
 I did a few barre classes while pregnant at our local gym, and there are apps now where you can do classes on demand.
 The assist of the bar keeps you from losing your balance, yet you still get an amazing workout.
 I highly recommend adding this a few times a week.
 Because it focuses more on legs and glutes, you burn more calories.
 Those muscles are larger, so they use more energy.
 There are plenty of videos and workouts on YouTube you can do free, and I believe Blogilates has some too.

 Cycling is another awesome, fun workout you can do while pregnant that has little impact on your joints.
 By sitting on the bike you can relieve some aches and pains, yet still get an awesome cardio workout.
 Just remember that as you get further into pregnancy, you will get short of breath faster, so adjust your effort accordingly.
 The only hard part about cycling is you need a bike.
 If you have access to a gym, or can get a bike at home, my all-time FAVORITE fitness app ever, ever, has some great audio cycling classes.
 I have diligently used this app for over a year now, and it is literally how I stay fit with three kids and no gym.
 You listen to a trainer with an awesome playlist in the background.
 You don’t have to watch anything, just listen to their cues.
+Cycling bikes aren’t that expensive now, especially if you get a used one.
+I’m also looking at the Profrom option, where you pay only $39 a month for the equipment and their fitness app!
+Check out the video below and they also have financing options for various equipment!

 Yoga is AMAZING for pregnancy because it is low impact, relaxing, but still challenging.
 I found Glo, which I haven’t tried yet, but it seems like an awesome space to find online, prenatal yoga classes to try.
 Yoga is really helpful for balance and breathing, which comes in handy for labor.
 The reason you want it to be Prenatal Yoga is because regular yoga can be a bit hard on joints.
 When a class is dedicated to pregnancy modifications, it is easier to ensure you don’t hurt yourself.
 The stretching, breathing and muscle control can also really help with back aches or hip pain if those are settling in.
+I’ve tried some of the Yoga in this app, which I use for runs and HIIT workouts, and I was very happy!
+Here’s your link to a free, 30-day trial.

 HIIT For The More Advanced: